lythd/lythd/README.md

 - 👋 Hi, I’m @Lythd
 - 👀 I’m interested in minecraft and chess
 - ☕ Mainly code in java
-- 📫 Reach me on discord ly#1369
+- 📫 Reach me on discord @lythdd

 <!---
 comment woahhhh